-- ix) reflecting differences in local context and character; - x) protecting view lines and view corridors; and - xi) serving community destinations and public gathering places by providing choice and flexibility in transportation options.
+- x) protecting view lines and view corridors; and - xi) serving community destinations and public gathering places by providing choice and flexibility in transportation options.

-9.3 ROAD CLASSIFICATION SYSTEM
+9.3 Road Classification System

 A road classification system is the orderly grouping of roads into systems according to the type of service they provide to the public.
 When a road system is properly classified, the characteristics of each road are readily understood.
 Classification assists in establishing the geometric design features for each group of roads, consistent with the short and long term operational needs of that particular group.